File Personal Financial Management Course Certificate (eFinCert)

-Effective December 1, 2013, Federal Rule of Bankruptcy Procedure 1007(b)(7) was amended to permit an approved debtor education provider to notify the court directly that the debtor has completed a post-petition instructional course concerning personal financial management.* This rule change pertains to debtor education certificates only, not to credit counseling certificates.
+Federal Rule of Bankruptcy Procedure (FRBP) 1007(b)(7) permits an approved debtor education provider to notify the court directly that the debtor has completed a post-petition instructional course concerning personal financial management.
+This rule pertains to debtor education certificates only, not to credit counseling certificates.

 Penalty for filing fraudulent certification: Fine of up to $500,000 or imprisonment for up to 5 years, or both.
 18 U.S.C. §§ 152 and 3571.